Photo shows Caroline standing outdoors by a wall; she is smiling; she is wearing a brown jumper

 What you might want to know about me as a counsellor

 I’ve been a counsellor since 2010, and clients say they find me friendly, kind and easy to talk to.
-As a person and a counsellor, I’m more at the practical, flexible, informal, collaborative, ‘working with you’ end of things and I’m not averse to a light hearted moment now and then.
-What I won’t do is talk about myself, or blind you with psycho-babble, or suggest you try strategies with no evidence to support them.
+As a person and as a counsellor I'm more at the practical, flexible, informal end of things - someone who works with you rather than talks at you.
+I'm not averse to a light-hearted moment, but I won't blind you with psycho-babble or suggest strategies with no evidence behind them.

-So mine is a flexible approach, but it’s not an ‘anything goes’ approach, I always work ethically and appropriately and in the most helpful and effective way I know.
-I have a counselling agreement which explains certain boundaries which are there for both our benefit: I don’t offer support between sessions.
+Mine is a flexible approach, but not an 'anything goes' one.
+I always work ethically and in the most helpful way I know.
+There are certain boundaries in place for both our benefit - for instance, I don't offer support between sessions.
+You can see more detail in my counselling agreement.

 I only work with individuals aged 18 and over.
-And as I work remotely, I don’t work with people who are at immediate risk of taking their life.
+Because I work remotely, I can’t support people who are at immediate risk of taking their life.
 If you feel you’re at risk of harming yourself, please do take action to help you stay safe.
-Call Samaritans on 116123, or call your local NHS mental health crisis team (google that phrase) or go to A&E, the place for any kind of health crisis, physical or psychological.
+Call Samaritans on 116123, or call NHS 111 to get in contact with your local mental health crisis team, or go to A&E, the place for any kind of health crisis, physical or psychological.
 See the crisis support page for more details.

 Am I who you’re looking for?

-By now you’ll have got a sense of who I am and how I work, and that may or may not be what you’re looking for.
-And if you’re still not quite sure, we can have a session to talk through what life’s like for you and how you might want it to be different.
-I’ll get a good idea of how therapy will help, and we can get a sense of how we’d work together.
+By now you'll have a sense of who I am and how I work.
+If you're still wondering whether we'd be a good fit, we can have an initial session to explore what life's like for you and how you'd like it to be different.
+This gives me a picture of how therapy might help, and we can both get a feel for how it would be to work together.
 If for some reason I think you’d be better suited to a different kind of counselling, or if I think another counsellor is better suited to offer it, I’ll say so, and I may be able to signpost you.

 There are some things I expect of you: to be honest about what you need and how you experience sessions; to make sure, or as sure as you can, that you’re in a private, safe and confidential space when we speak.